neurodata/treeple/README.md

 scikit-tree is a scikit-learn compatible API for building state-of-the-art decision trees.
 These include unsupervised trees, oblique trees, uncertainty trees, quantile trees and causal trees.

 We welcome contributions for modern tree-based algorithms.
 We use Cython to achieve fast C/C++ speeds, while abiding by a scikit-learn compatible (tested) API.
 Moreover, our Cython internals are easily extensible because they follow the internal Cython API of scikit-learn as well.

 **Dependency on a fork of scikit-learn**
 Due to the current state of scikit-learn's internal Cython code for trees, we have to instead leverage a maintained fork of scikit-learn at https://github.com/neurodata/scikit-learn, where specifically, the `tree-featuresv2` branch is used to build and install this repo.
 We keep that fork well-maintained and up-to-date with respect to the main sklearn repo.
 The only difference is the refactoring of the `tree/` submodule.

 Currently, scikit-tree depends on a refactored fork of the scikit-learn codebase at https://github.com/neurodata/scikit-learn/, which will be maintained to not diverge from the upstream scikit-learn.
 Within this fork though, we will maintain a refactoring of the `tree/` submodule that more easily allows 3rd party trees to take advantage of the Cython and Python APIs.
 You will need to download scikit-learn from this fork following the installation instructions.

+If you are developing for scikit-tree, we will always depend on the most up-to-date commit of `https://github.com/neurodata/scikit-learn/tree-featuresv2`.
+This branch is consistently maintained for changes upstream that occur in the scikit-learn tree submodule.
+This ensures that our fork maintains consistency and robustness due to bug fixes and improvements upstream.
+Thus if you are developing and contributing for scikit-tree, then you should clone the fork and pip install the latest commit of `https://github.com/neurodata/scikit-learn/tree-featuresv2`.

+On the other hand, releases of scikit-tree will occur simultaneously with a tagged version of https://github.com/neurodata/scikit-learn/ (for example https://github.com/neurodata/scikit-learn/v1.1-refactoredtrees), which will then install a tagged version of the sklearn fork.
+This ensures that any releases of scikit-tree always work, but will not be necessarily forwards/backwards compatible with `https://github.com/neurodata/scikit-learn/tree-featuresv2`.

 Documentation
 =============